plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 If you're thinking about open sourcing your project, do learn from our experience and a few hiccups we had along the way.
 Find the [right software license](https://plausible.io/blog/open-source-licenses) and [set the expectations straight](https://plausible.io/blog/building-open-source) with your audience.

-## How did you get first visitors and customers?
+## How we got our first visitors and customers

 This is another one of the frequently asked questions.